Meet our friendly team of Oral Health Therapists

 Oral Health Therapists (OHTs) are dual qualified clinicians.
 They have undergone specific university training as dental hygienists and therapists.

-Their primary focus is prevention and they work alongside dentists to optimize your oral health.
+Their primary focus is prevention and they work in conjunction with dentists to optimise your oral health.

 They are able to perform the following procedures:

 -Comprehensive oral examinations: to detect dental decay, teeth anomalies, oral pathology, orthodontic and skeletal discrepancies and gum disease.
 Throughout their training, a large emphasis is placed performing on examinations for children.

 -Restorative procedures: (fillings) on adult and children teeth within their retrospective age restrictions (determined by their university institutions)